arfrie22/recursipe/README.md

 ## API Documentation

 For all of the endpoints you need to get a session token from the `/auth` endpoint.
 Going to `/auth/signin` will give you a button to sign in with Google.
-After you sign in you will have your session token in your cookies.
+After you sign in you will have your session token in your cookies, you can also use the signin button on the top bar.

 Read the documentation at `API.md`